brightway-lca/randonneur/README.md

 * `version`: Follows the [data package specification](https://specs.frictionlessdata.io/data-package/#version).
 Must be a string.
 * `contributors`: Follows the [data package specification](https://specs.frictionlessdata.io/data-package/#contributors).
 Must be a list.
 * `mapping`: A dictionary mapping the labels used in the transformation
 * `graph_context`: A list with either the string 'nodes', 'edges', or both.
+The context in which these transformations should be used.

 In addition, the following properties should follow the [data package specification](https://specs.frictionlessdata.io/data-package/) if provided: